At Endon Hall Primary School, we recognise that good practice in assessment:

 7. Fosters a shared involvement and responsibility between school and home

-Assessment is not an end in itself; its main purpose is to support teaching and learning by identifying what pupils already know and can do and what their next step should be.
+Assessment is not an end in itself; its main purpose is to support teaching and learning by identifying what children already know and can do and what their next step should be.
 Therefore, assessments are made on an on-going basis and assessment documents are regularly updated.
 Assessment is an integral part of teaching and learning which is evident in every lesson.

 - Marking work (oral or written feedback)